Which of the following best describes the primary function of the... | Channels for Pearson+

 1

-Differentiate between the functions: While the cell membrane does provide some structural support, its primary function is not structural support, storing genetic information, or synthesizing proteins.
+Identify the process of cellular respiration: Cellular respiration is a series of metabolic reactions that convert biochemical energy from nutrients into ATP, and then release waste products.
+This process primarily occurs in the mitochondria.

-Consider the role of membrane proteins: Proteins in the cell membrane assist in transport, acting as channels or carriers for molecules, which supports the primary function of regulating movement.
+Recognize the importance of ATP: ATP is the energy currency of the cell, used to power various cellular activities.
+The production of ATP is crucial for maintaining cell function and survival.

-Conclude with the correct function: Based on the understanding of the cell membrane's structure and role, the best description of its primary function is regulating the movement of substances in and out of the cell.
+Conclude the primary function: Based on the understanding of cellular processes and the role of mitochondria, the primary function of mitochondria in eukaryotic cells is ATP production through cellular respiration.

 Watch next

-Master Biological Membranes with a bite sized video explanation from Jason Amores SumpterStart learning
+Master Mitochondria with a bite sized video explanation from Jason Amores SumpterStart learning

 Related Videos